mlhartme/stool/README.md

 with the `-context` global option.

-### Class
+### Directions

-Classes defines how to create and publish stages.
-Every stage has as class which is the class it was created or last publish with.
+Directions (or, more explicitly: the direction list) define how to create and publish stages.
+Stage directions are the directions the stage was created or last published with.
-In object-oriented terminology: a stage is an instance of a class).

-A class looks like this:
+Directions look like this:

-    name: "hello"
+    _name: "hello"
-    extends: "kutter"
+    _extends: "kutter"
-    properties:
     image: "myregistry/hello:1.0.0"
     cert: "${exec('cert.sh', stage)}"

-A class has a set of properties, and it can extend other classes (i.e. inherit all properties).
+Each direction has a name and an expression.
+Special directions start with `_`, they can specify a name for the direction list) and extend other directions (i.e. inherit all directions).

-A property is the basic building block of a class.
-It has a name and a function.
-Properties define the available variables of the stage, the property function is evaluted to determine the initial values.
+Directions define the available variables of the stage, the expression is evaluted to determine the initial values.

-The property function is denoted as a string.
+The expression is denoted as a string.
 You can use [Freemarker](https://freemarker.apache.org) templating in it, and Stool provides Freemarker functions to invoke shell scripts.

-You usually define classes in a `stage-class.yaml` file and attach them to images in `stage-class` labels.
+You usually define directions in a `directions.yaml` file and attach them to images in a `directions` label.

-Technically, the class specifies a Helm chart and how to compute its values
+Technically, directions specify a Helm chart and evaluate its values.
+I.e. directions supply all info needed for Helm install/upgrade.

 ### Variables

 Stages are configured via variables, the set of variables of a stage is called its configuration.
 You can inspect and adjust variables with [stool config](#sc-config).

-A variable has a name, a value, and an associated property.
-The properties of the stage class define the available variables.
-The variable value is set automatically by the associated property when the stage is created or published.
+A variable has a name, a value, and an associated direction.
+Stage directions define the available variables.
+The variable value is set automatically by evaluating the associated direction expression when the stage is created or published.
 Or it's set manually with the `config` command.

-Variables apply to one stage only, every stage has its own set of variables, even if they are associated with the same property.
-A stage has one variable for every class property.
+Variables apply to one stage only, every stage has its own set of variables, even if they are associated with direction is the same.

 Distinguish variables from status fields: every stage has status fields, you can view them with `sc status`.
 Status fields are key/values pairs like variables, but they are read-only.

 TODO: common variables: metadataExpire, metadataContact, metadataComment, replicas, ...